luapower/luapower-all/nw.md

 When getting: returns nothing if the window is minimized.

-When setting: if any of the arguments is nil or false, it is replaced with the current value of that argument to allow for partial changes.
+When setting: if any of the arguments is nil or `false`, it is replaced with the current value of that argument to allow for partial changes.
 Does nothing if the window is minimized, maximized, or in fullscreen mode.